Queensland Nickel: Future

+With the local rep of the buyer then deciding to vanish mid '24, it is unclear if the transaction even finalised.

+Whatever the future is for this facility is hard to say, given the ownership itself still appears to be in question.
+Bringing the refinery back into operation would be great for the local community, will it happen?

 In popular culture

 The subject of the Slim Dusty song "Three Rivers Hotel" is the building of the railway line from the Greenvale Mine to the Yabulu Refinery in the early 1970s.